 Additional information on Guardian ad litems can be found here: Guardian ad litems in Wisconsin

 Portage County has local Court Rules regarding the appointment of an attorney to act as a Guardian ad litem in a family case.
 This specific local court rule can be found here: Local Court Rules GAL in Family cases

 Do I need to have a GAL?

 If you are a party in a case you should speak to your attorney before requesting a judge or court commissioner to appoint an attorney to act as Guardian ad litem in your case.
 If the judge or court commissioner does appoint a GAL for your case you will be required to pay for the services of that Guardian ad litem.
 A total deposit of $2000 is required to begin.
 The court may divide that deposit up equally between the parties, or may waive part of the deposit (upon a finding of indigency or partial indigency).
 Normally you will be required to repay any deposit that might have been waived by the court and any other payment that the county may make on your behalf.
 Your attorney, the judge, or court commissioner will tell you more about this process if a guardian ad litem is appointed to serve in your case.

-If the parties are requesting a reduction in the Guardian ad Litem deposit, it is necessary for the parties to complete the Financial Disclosure for Appointment of GAL form and provide ALL of the attachments as requested on the bottom of the first page of the Financial Disclosure form.
+If the parties are requesting a reduction in the Guardian ad Litem deposit, it is necessary for the parties to complete the form below and provide ALL of the attachments as requested on the bottom of the first page of the Financial Disclosure form.